ciaranbench/spectral-denoising-cycleGAN/README.md

 - check refs
 - add new ref
 - add pearsons score in text
-- comupte validation loss for an epoch using baseline corrected/normalised spectra
+- compute validation loss for an epoch using baseline corrected/normalised spectra
+- mention why baseline corrected spectra are used for test comparison
+- add error metrics for non-baseline corrected spectra?